 February 11, 2019 – Ashwini Ramaswamy: Let the Crows Come (Liquid Music Series conversation at Parkway Theater, Minneapolis)

-Minneapolis-based Bharatanatyam dancer/choreographer Ashwini Ramaswamy discusses her multidisciplinary original work Let the Crows Come featuring collaborator and composer/DJ/author Jace Clayton and Twin Cities dancer Alanna Morris-Van.
+Minneapolis-based Bharatanatyam dancer/choreographer Ashwini Ramaswamy discusses her multidisciplinary original work Let the Crows Come featuring collaborator and composer/DJ/author Jace Clayton and Twin Cities dancer Alanna Morris-Van Tassel.
 Presented at the newly-renovated Parkway Theater in South Minneapolis, the work-in-progress conversation is part of the SPCO’s Tapestry19 Festival and includes video footage of Ramaswamy’s Space Residency at The Baryshnikov Arts Center.

 Please note: The SPCO does not perform on this program.

-The opening weekend of the Tapestry19 festival examines the legacy of family, community and country.
+This program examines the legacy of family, community and country.
 Two premieres by outstanding contemporary composer-performers anchor this program which also includes works imbued with a sense of place by the Czech composer Antonín Dvořák and Americans Charles Ives and Michael Abels.
 Interdisciplinary artist PaviElle French, a native of Saint Paul’s Rondo neighborhood, presents a new work dedicated to the memory of her mother, while Syrian clarinetist and composer Kinan Azmeh reaches into his childhood to write a piece inspired by the rhythms of the Syrian pledge of allegiance that he was required to repeat every morning in school.

-- February 22–23, 2019 – Tapestry19: Reflections on Home (at the Ordway Concert Hall)
+February 22–24, 2019 – Reflections on Home (at the Ordway Concert Hall)